-SENATE EXECUTIVE COMMITTEE / REPORT FROM THE CHAIR: Jim Morrison made the following announcements:
+SENATE EXECUTIVE COMMITTEE / REPORT FROM THE CHAIR: Jim Morrison made the following announcem

-- 1. The Senate Executive Committee has met a couple of times since the last Senate meeting.
-Committee-preference sheets have been distributed; people from the colleges of Business, Education, and Fine and Performing Arts, especially, need to volunteer to ensure representation from all colleges on the committees.
+1. The Senate Executive Committee has met a couple of times since the last Senate meeting.
+Committee-preference sheets have been distributed; people from the colleges of Business.
+Education, and Fine and Performing Arts, especially, need to volunteer to ensure representation from all colleges on the committees.
 Encourage colleagues to volunteer.
-The Executive Committee will meet Wednesday, May 12, to begin making assignments. - 2.
-The Executive Committee has received resolutions from Student Government concerning a change in criteria for general education and the creation of a 14th goal (see Appendix B).
-The Committee has referred these resolutions to the appropriate committees: first to the General Education Committee, which is to respond as soon as possible (by the June meeting); it must also go to the Academic Standards Committee, since the resolutions involve the addition of a goal. - 3.
-The Executive Committee has been contacted by people on various Q2S committees; questions about policy under semesters have been raised by Records and Admissions.
+The Executive Committee will meet Wethereday.
+May 12, to begin making assignments

+2. The Executive Committee his received resolutions from Student Government concerning a change in criteria for general education of a 14h goal (see Appendix B).
+The Committee his referred these resolutions to the appropriate committees: first to the General Education Committee, which is to respond as soon as possible (by the June meeting); it must also go to the Academic Standards Committee, ascent as defined or a goal.

+3. The Executive Committee has been contacted by people on various Q2S committees; questions about policy under senentees: have been raised by Records and Admissions.
 These questions (e.g., when will an I grade automatically turn into an F if not taken care of) will be referred to the Academic Standards Committee.
 The committee may confer with the provost to see what exceptions to policies can be made so that students are held harmless.